projectsbyif/s3-monitor/README.md

-# Monitoring data within AWS S3 with Trillian #
+# Monitoring data within Amazon S3 with Trillian #

 This repository is a combination of Go code used in Amazon Lambda functions and Terraform code to deploy the functions including an example application using